linux-can/can-utils/can-j1939-install-kernel-module.md

 ### Solution

-Above errors mean that **can-j1939** was not enabled in your kernel and you need to do it manually.
+Above errors mean that **can-j1939** was not enabled in your kernel and you need to compile it manually.
 There are several ways to do it.
 Any Linux kernel since 5.4 has **can-j1939** module, but you will probably want to install fresher version, which leads to downloading kernel sources, enabling **can-j1939** module, recompiling kernel and installing it.
 I will be using Debian 10.5 x64 (buster testing) virtual machine.